 Driving in Peru

-For expats living in a Peruvian metropolis, it’s normally quite easy to get around using public transport and a private vehicle is not necessary.
-That said, many expats do choose to have a car, especially if they want to explore more of the country.
+If you live in a Peruvian metropolis, it’s normally quite easy to get around using public transport, and a private vehicle is unnecessary.
+That said, many expats choose to have a car, especially if they want to explore more of the country.

 Roads are generally in poor condition and driving standards in Peru are bad.
 Traffic can be horrendous in the cities, especially in Lima, and accidents occur frequently.

 Travelling at night can also be risky due to crime, especially in rural areas.
-Outside of the main cities and towns, many roads are unpaved and a four-wheel-drive vehicle may be necessary.
+Outside the main cities and towns, many roads are unpaved, and a four-wheel-drive vehicle may be necessary.

 Air travel in Peru

-Due to the country’s size and vast distances, it is often more convenient to fly between cities in Peru.
-Some towns are, in fact, only accessible by plane.
+Due to the country’s size and vast distances, flying between cities in Peru is often more convenient than other forms of transport.
+Some towns are only accessible by plane.

 Expat Health Insurance